The AI Encyclopedia Becomes the Canon

 Wikipedia is not reliable because every sentence is perfect.
 It is valuable because its failure modes are partly public.

-The Wikimedia Foundation describes Wikipedia's core content policies as neutral point of view, verifiability, and no original research.
-It emphasizes that claims should be grounded in published sources readers can check, that neutrality is produced through collaboration and dispute rather than private assertion, and that source reliability is itself debated by volunteers.
+Wikipedia's own policy pages define the core content policies as neutral point of view, verifiability, and no original research.
+The operational difference is important: claims should be attributable to published sources readers can check; contentious or challenged material needs direct support; and editors are not supposed to synthesize sources into novel conclusions.
 The institution is messy, but the mess is part of the governance surface: talk pages, edit histories, citation templates, source disputes, protection decisions, deletion debates, correction norms, bots, vandalism patrol, and community review.

 That does not make Wikipedia immune to bias.
 It makes the bias contestable.
 An article can be wrong, slanted, under-sourced, over-weighted, captured by an editing clique, or neglected.
 But there are visible procedures for arguing about it.
 The reader can inspect references, compare revisions, find disagreement, and sometimes participate in repair.